akshar-raaj/rabbitmq/README.md

 Running the Docker container, to start the consumer.

-   $ docker run --name rabbit-consumer -v .:/app -e RABBITMQ_HOST=host.docker.internal rabbitmq-producer-consumer
+   $ docker run --name rabbit-consumer -v .:/app rabbitmq-producer-consumer

 Spin a one-off producer to enqueue/publish a message.

-   $ docker run --rm --name rabbit-producer -v .:/app -e RABBITMQ_HOST=host.docker.internal rabbitmq-producer-consumer python producer.py
+   $ docker run --rm --name rabbit-producer -v .:/app rabbitmq-producer-consumer python producer.py

 Switch to the consumer terminal, you would notice:

    Received: Hello World

+### Modifying the queue

+If you want the producer to publish to a different queue, say `hola` queue.

+   $ docker run --rm --name rabbit-producer -v .:/app -e QUEUE=hola rabbitmq-producer-consumer python producer.py hola "Hola Mundo"

+Then, configure the consumer to consume from this queue as well.
+Use `-e` switch with `docker run` to override the `QUEUE` environment variable.

+   $ docker run --name rabbit-consumer -v .:/app -e QUEUE=hola rabbitmq-producer-consumer